postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/versioning-an-api/api-versions.md

 ## Viewing a published API version

-Consumers can view the latest version of your API on the Private API Network.
-They can also view other published versions.
-When viewing an API, consumers can view any elements published with the API, including the API's definition and collections.
+Consumers can view the latest published version of your API in your workspace.
+If you added the version to the Private API Network, consumers can also view the version there.
+Consumers can view any elements published with the API, including the API's definition and collections.

+To view an API version in a workspace:

+1. Select **APIs** in the sidebar and select an API.
+1. Under **Published Versions**, select a version.
+1. To view another version, select it in the version dropdown list next to the API's name.

+> To return to the API Builder, select the version dropdown list next to the API's name, then select **Switch to editor** or **Switch to branch**.

-To view a published version of an API, select **API Network** in the Postman header, then select **Private API Network**.
-You can search or browse for an API.
-Select an API to view the available versions.
-Learn more about viewing APIs on the [Private API Network](/docs/collaborating-in-postman/adding-private-network/).
+To view an API version on the Private API Network:

+1. Select **API Network** in the Postman header, then select **Private API Network**.
+1. Search or browse for an API, then select an API to view the available versions.

+> Learn more about viewing APIs on the [Private API Network](/docs/collaborating-in-postman/adding-private-network/).